Today (August 12, 2015): Review of Alila Villas Uluwatu (Bali, Indonesia).

 - As said, the beach is wonderful but can only be reached by many steps and there is no service on offer.
-The last day of my stay, I found out that next door, there is a public beach club available in a somewhat similar setting where you can lounge on day beds.
-It would have been nice if I had known this from the start of our stay.
-Also keep in mind that the equally luxurious Bulgari hotel next door has a similar beach, with a lift to beach and with a beach club, so this may be an option if you would like a setting like Alila but with a beach club.
+The last day of my stay, I found out that next door, there is a public beach club available in a somewhat similar setting where you can relax on day beds.
+It would have been nice if I had known this from the start of my stay.
+Also keep in mind that the equally luxurious Bulgari hotel next door has a similar beach, with a lift to the beach and a beach club, so this may be an option if you would like a setting like Alila but with the added benefit of a beach club.

 - Breakfast is served according to a very original concept (a daily changing, à la carte menu) and tastes delicious.
-Keep in mind though that when you book a room at Alila Villa Uluwata, breakfast is not included in the room rate (price is currently 35 US dollar per person, excluding 21% tax and service).
+Keep in mind though that when you book a room at Alila Villa Uluwata, breakfast is not included in the room rate (price is currently $35 USD per person, excluding 21% tax and service).

-- Food at the Indonesian restaurant was excellent, but I were not impressed by their Western restaurant.
+- Food at the Indonesian restaurant was excellent, but I was not impressed by the fare of the Western restaurant.

 - Location: 10/10